Want to help, but not sure how?

 The 8th Norwich comprises six sections: Cubs; Scouts; Explorers and Networks plus a large team of adult scouters and helpers.
 There are five meetings each week plus a busy programme at weekends and in holidays.
 The Group is looking for people to join its team of administrators each of whom help with a specific aspect of our administration tasks.
 The role would suit someone who is a good organiser, administrator and competent with ICT, looking for a voluntary role for an hour or two each week.
 The commitment can be flexible by arrangement.
 It would not involve delivery of scouting activities per se, although the opportunity to join in occasionally would exist, as we think adults should get the chance to play too!

-Typical duties could include helping cub, scout or explorers with:
+Typical duties could include helping beavers, cubs, scouts or explorers with: